 Following Dark Heart, Carter penned her first series, Heart of the Corsairs, also through Dragonblade Publishing.
 The three titles in the series are Captive of the Corsairs, Revenge of the Corsairs, and Shadow of the Corsairs.

-Historical romantic adventures set on the Barbary Coast, the first two books are out now on Amazon and the third is coming soon.
-The stories are woven around the activities of the crew of an English privateer vessel led by Captain Kit Hardacre as, between 1810 and 1816, they wage a very personal war against the slavers of the Barbary Coast.
+Historical romantic adventures set on the Barbary Coast, the stories are woven around the activities of the crew of an English privateer vessel led by Captain Kit Hardacre as, between 1810 and 1816, they wage a very personal war against the slavers of the Barbary Coast.

 They bring together the elements for which Elizabeth Ellen Carter has become known in just a few years – in-depth historical detail woven through gripping adventure and captivating romance.

-She is currently writing a new four book romantic adventure series under the Dragonblade banner to be released between 2018 and 2019.
+She is currently finishing a romantic adventure series under the Dragonblade banner titled The King’s Rogues.

-Titled The King’s Rogues, the series steps back to 1804 England where Adam Hardacre should be an officer in the Royal Navy but is condemned to the non-commissioned ranks because of his low birth.
+The series steps back to 1804 England where Adam Hardacre should be an officer in the Royal Navy but is condemned to the non-commissioned ranks because of his low birth.
 However, when he tries to quit, he is made an offer too tempting to refuse – create a band of adventurers who will spy in the service of England against Napoleon.

 - 2013 Romance Writers of Australia Emerald Awards short list (Moonstone Obsession)